rogerthant/supervised-learning-course-outline/CourseOutline.md

 - Learner will be able to leverage insights from data visualization to inform model choice (linear vs polynomial).
 - Learner will be able to implement polynomial regression to capture non-linear relationships.
 - Learner will be able to visualize underfitting with low-degree polynomials and overfitting with high-degree polynomials.
-- Learner will be able to interpret the trade-off between model complexity and generalization.
+- Learner will be able to explain the bias-variance tradeoff and its relationship to model complexity.
+- Functions introduced:
   - sklearn.preprocessing: `PolynomialFeatures()`

 ## Chapter 3: Classification